Masonmjeffrey/render_example/Render_tutorial.md

 |Kawhi|Leonard|Los Angeles|Clippers|2|
 ***
 <li>We will be using the <b>psycopg2</b> module which is the most popular PostgreSQL database adapter for python.
+<li>For this portion of the lab be sure that you've cloned the repository that you forked earlier locally, this will allow you to push changes and create new routes in your flask app.
-<li>First we will need to need to make sure that we include the library in our requirements file, so include the following line to the requirements file
+<li>First we will need to need to make sure that we include the library in our requirements file, so include the following line to the requirements file.

 ```
 psycopg2-binary==2.9.5
 ```
 <li>Next we need to spin up an instance of a Postgres database, fortunately for us Render allows us to do this for free.
-<li>Similar to how we created a web service go to the dashboard in Render, select the new icon and this time choose PostgreSQL
+<li>Similar to how we created a web service go to the dashboard in Render, select the new icon and this time choose PostgreSQL.

 <img src="images/postgres_render.png">

-<li>Now give your database a name and press create
+<li>Now give your database a name and press create.
-<li>You'll be brought to a screen with information about the database you created and if you look under the connect tab you'll be given a url that'll link directly to your new database within other Render services
+<li>You'll be brought to a screen with information about the database you created and if you look under the connect tab you'll be given a url that'll link directly to your new database within other Render services.

 <img src="images/db_info_render.png">
 <li>Next we need to connect to this newly created database within our flask app.